Before You Borrow — Run These Numbers First

 Public Service Loan Forgiveness (PSLF)

-- Extra payments go to principal if no other balance is due.
-Contact your loan servicer to ensure extra payments are applied to principal, not future payments.
+- Extra payments go to principal — but confirm this.
+Contact your loan servicer to ensure extra payments are applied to principal, not credited as future payments.
 Even $50/month extra on a $35,000 loan at 6.53% saves over $3,000 in interest and cuts 18 months off repayment.